G-Research/spark-dgraph-connector/README.md

 #### Partitioning by Uids

-A `uid` represents a node or vertice in Dgraph terminology.
-A "Uid Range" partitioning splits the graph by the subject of the graph triples.
+A `uid` represents a node or vertex in Dgraph terminology.
+An "Uid Range" partitioning splits the graph by the subject of the graph triples.
 This can be combined with predicate partitioning, which serves as an orthogonal partitioning.
 Without predicate partitioning, `uid` partitioning induces internal Dgraph cluster communication across the groups.